Goguryeo–Wei War: Pursuit of King Dongcheon

 The Samguk Sagi relates to an event that purported to have happened in South Okjeo: Yuyu (紐由), another man of the Eastern District, feigned the surrender of King Dongcheon to stop the Wei pursuit.
 Bearing food and gifts, Yuyu was allowed into the camp of an unnamed Wei general.
 When the general received him, Yuyu pulled out a hidden dagger from under the plates and fatally stabbed the Wei general.
 He was likewise killed by the attendants at the next moment, but the damage had been done — the Wei army, having lost their commander, was thrown into confusion.
 King Dongcheon took this opportunity to gather his forces and struck his enemy in three columns.
 The Wei armies, unable to recover from the confusion, "at last retired from Lelang".
 This passage was not paralleled in Chinese records.

 Travelling along the coast of what is called the Sea of Japan today, Wang Qi's army made its way to the lands of the North Okjeo, assumed to be around the Jiandao area today.
-Despite records suggesting that the king came to the North Okjeo settlement of Maegu (買溝, also named Chiguru 置溝婁; in present-day Yanji), there is no telling what became of the king in North Okjeo, and Wang Qi's army continued further north inland.
-Turning northwest at the border of Okjeo and the Sushen, they traversed the Mudan River basin (either by way of Ning'an or Dunhua), home of the Yilou people, and crossed the Zhangguangcai Range into the plains on the other side.
-Finally, their trek northwest brought them to the Buyeo kingdom on the Ashi River within present-day Harbin.
-Buyeo's regent Wigeo (位居), acting on behalf of the nominal King Maryeo (麻余王), formally received the Wei army outside their capital in present-day Acheng District and replenished their supplies.
-Having overextended their reach and lost sight of their target, Wang Qi's army turned southwest from Buyeo to return to Xuantu Commandery, passing by the present-day areas of Nong'an County and Kaiyuan.
-Upon their return, they had completed a circular trip traversing present-day Liaodong, North Korea, and Manchuria.
+Despite records suggesting that the king came to the North Okjeo settlement of Maegu (買溝, also named Chiguru 置溝婁; in present-day Yanji), there is no telling what became of the king in North Okjeo, and Wang Qi's army returned to the Xuantu Commandery.